Pixel

 Premises Liability Attorney Serving New Jersey

-Premises liability is the area of the law that holds landlords accountable for hidden hazards on their property that cause harm to visitors.
+Premises liability holds landlords accountable for hidden hazards on their property that cause harm to visitors.
+This is especially true when injuries occur on someone else’s property.
 A common scenario is the slip and fall.
 This is where an unsuspecting visitor encounters a slick surface and falls to the ground.
 Injuries from such accidents can cause intense pain, lifelong disability, and even wrongful death.
 Unfortunately, due to the requirements of the law, the landlord’s fault is often very hard to prove.
-If you or a loved one has been harmed by a slip and fall, trip and fall, falling merchandise, or another premises liability accident, you can rely on the accomplished personal injury attorneys at Brach Eichler Injury Lawyers to assert your rights.
-Our seasoned trial lawyers have recovered over $425 million in compensation for our injured clients.
-We are determined to prosecute your case aggressively to deliver your desired results.
+Your premises liability lawyer in New Jersey from Brach Eichler Injury Lawyers are determined to prosecute your case aggressively to deliver your desired results.

 Table Of Contents

+In premises liability cases, it is important to establish where the injury occurred.
+This is to help determine the property owner’s responsibility and their potential negligence.
 To recover compensation for a slip and fall or other premises liability claim, an injured plaintiff must prove the necessary legal elements:

 Duty — The plaintiff must be a person towards whom the landlord had a duty of care.